 Mr. Griffin also works with government contractors, and he regularly counsels clients on Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS) compliance.
 He represents clients in bid protests at GAO and the U.S. Court of Federal Claims, and litigates on behalf of clients at the various Boards of Contract Appeals.
 He counsels clients on all aspects of the government contracting programs offered by the Small Business Administration (SBA), as well as teaming agreements, data rights and intellectual property in government contracts.

 Prior to joining Holland & Knight, Mr. Griffin spent several years at a large international law firm where he focused on government contracts.
 He also clerked for Chief Judge Jamie Baker at the U.S. Court of Appeals for the Armed Forces.

 Before becoming an attorney, Mr. Griffin spent 11 years in the U.S. Marine Corps as a fighter pilot flying F/A-18 "Hornets" and deploying in support of Operation Iraqi Freedom.
 Mr. Griffin remains active in the military and veterans communities, with a pro bono practice centered on representing veterans at the U.S. Court of Appeals for Veterans Claims.
-Within the firm, Mr. Griffin serves as national co-vice chair of the firm's Veterans Group.
+Within the firm, Mr. Griffin serves as Executive Chair of the firm's Veterans Group.